-- Your child should be able to read approximately 9 out of every 10 words in the book, less than this and the book may be too difficult.
+- Your child should be able to read approximately 9 out of every 10 words in the book, fewer than this and the book may be too difficult.

 - Discuss the meaning of difficult or usual words and encourage your child to use these new words in sentences when talking to you.
 Discuss their meaning in context and other ways of using them, as well as other words that mean the same.

 - Ask questions about the characters, the plot, the ending of the book and whether your child enjoyed it.

 - Encourage talk about favourite authors and illustrators, giving reasons for their choices.
 Look on websites to see what books are suggested as ideal for people who like certain books.
 Suggest books that you loved when you were young, or books that they have seen the film of

 - Try and make sure that your child reads a range of different books, not always stories, and not always the same type of stories.